-Job Requisition Number: 23543.
+Job Requisition Number: 24425.
 The School of Information (I School) advances knowledge and practice everywhere humans interact with digital technologies.
 Through interdisciplinary research and teaching we are committed to expanding access to information and to improving its usability, reliability, and credibility while preserving security and privacy.
-Our faculty conducts research in human-computer interaction (HCI), security and privacy, applied data science, and technology in developing regions.
+Our faculty conduct research in human-computer interaction (HCI), security and privacy, applied data science, and technology in developing regions.

-We currently offer two professional master’s degrees and an academic doctoral degree.
+We currently offer three professional master’s degrees and an academic doctoral degree.
 Our Master of Information Management and Systems (MIMS) program trains students for careers as information professionals and emphasizes project-based learning.
 Our Master of Information and Data Science (MIDS) program is an online degree designed for working professionals with career goals in the emerging field of data science.
+The newly launched Master of Information and Cybersecurity (MICS), also offered online, offers a holistic approach to cybersecurity and prepares students for professional careers in cybersecurity.
 Our Ph.D. program equips scholars to develop solutions and shape policies that influence how people seek, use, and share information.

-The I School is home to several important centers, including the Center for Long-Term Cybersecurity (CLTC), the Center for Technology, Society and Policy (CTSP) and BioSENSE.
-CLTC was established in 2015 with a $15M grant from the William and Flora Hewlett Foundation to support the building of a new field of cybersecurity research that is multi-disciplinary and global in scope.
+The I School is home to several important centers, including the Center for Long-Term Cybersecurity (CLTC), the Center for Technology, Society and Policy (CTSP) and the BioSENSE Lab.
+The CLTC was established in 2015 with a $15M grant from the William and Flora Hewlett Foundation to support the building of a new field of cybersecurity research that is multi-disciplinary and global in scope.
 CTSP is a multidisciplinary research and design/build center focused on emergent social and policy issues of technology.
-And, BioSENSE is a socio-physiological computing initiative that brings together a multi-disciplinary team to work on the future of biosensing and biosignaling.
+And, the BioSENSE Lab is a socio-physiological computing initiative that brings together a multi-disciplinary team to work on the future of biosensing and bio signaling.

-We seek a passionate, self-motivated, experienced professional to design a major gifts program for the School of Information and the Center for Long-Term Cybersecurity.
+We seek a passionate, self-motivated, professional with an entrepreneurial spirit to design a major gifts program for the School of Information and the Center for Long-Term Cybersecurity.
 The Director of Major Gifts will be charged with helping design and implement a comprehensive campaign that will address immediate fundraising needs as well as future goals.
 The successful candidate will be responsible for developing and implementing strategies for cultivating, soliciting and stewarding major gifts prospects with the capacity for a major gift of $50k to $1M and above.
-Working closely with the Assistant Dean of External Affairs, the Associate Dean for Business Development and Strategy , the Executive Director of the CLTC and the Dean, the Director of Major Gifts will develop and oversee a portfolio of approximately 75 prospects.
+Working closely with the Dean, the Assistant Dean of External Affairs, the Associate Dean for Business Development and Strategy, the Executive Director of the CLTC, the Director of Major Gifts will develop and oversee a portfolio of approximately 75 prospects.
 This will involve identifying, cultivating, and structuring a major gifts plan and implementing strategies for I School- and CLTC-specific funding opportunities.

-•Plans, organizes, and directs large-scale fundraising campaigns which include multiple components.
-May serve as an expert or lead development professional in a specific academic domain. •Results have a major impact on the overall goals of the program.
-Manage a portfolio of 75-100 major gifts or corporate/foundation relations prospects, with the capacity to give at least $50,000.
-Make at least 10 - 15 substantive contacts per month (e.g., significant moves that advance a relationship).
+1. Plans, organizes, and directs large-scale fundraising campaigns which include multiple components.
+May serve as an expert or lead development professional in a specific academic domain.
+2. Results have a major impact on the overall goals of the program.
+Manage a portfolio of 75+ major gifts or corporate/foundation relations prospects, with the capacity to give at least $50,000.
+3. Make at least 10 substantive contacts per month (e.g., significant moves that advance a relationship).
 Identifies, cultivates, solicits, qualify and/or stewards major gift prospects and donors.
-Ensure that predetermined fundraising goals are met and, once the program is up and running, raise at least $1M annually. •Writes proposals for solicitation of individual, corporate, and/or foundation prospects.
-Evaluates programs using financial feasibility studies and market research, including planning and evaluating annual solicitation programs and making recommendations for improvements. •Collaborates with colleagues and centers within the I School and in other campus units to advance coordinated strategies for donors and prospects who are interested in multiple campus activities. •May attend functions, meetings and serve on internal/external committees as a representative of the campus. •Assists in the training and support of key volunteers who assist in advancement efforts.
-This may include members of the Advisory board and alumni.•Advanced knowledge of all aspects of fundraising, donor relations and public relations. •Advanced knowledge of fundraising in higher education, and preferably the UC Berkeley campus. •Advanced skill in making persuasive and compelling presentations of campus goals/objectives and securing gifts. •Understanding of current issues related to information technology and management, data science and cybersecurity. •Advanced written, oral and interpersonal communication skills, including political acumen to establish and maintain good working relationships throughout the organization and with outside constituencies. •Thorough analytical and critical thinking skills, including skill in creative and effective decision-making and problem identification/avoidance/resolution. •5-7 years’ experience in all aspects of modern fundraising, including knowledge of moves management, metrics, and campaign strategic planning principles. •Strong client service orientation. •Advanced skills to meet predetermined goals and objectives through effective program/project planning, organization, execution and evaluation. •Exceptional degree of self-motivation with demonstrated ability to work independently. •Ability to successfully complete a criminal background check. •Ability to thrive in a complex and dynamic environment, managing conflicting priorities and coordinating multiple tasks. •Exceptional degree of self-motivation with demonstrated ability to work independently and successfully. •The ability to understand and talk about the teaching, learning and research being conducted at the School of Information.
+Ensure that predetermined fundraising goals are met and, once the program is up and running, raise at least $1M annually.
+4. Writes proposals for solicitation of individual, corporate, and/or foundation prospects.
+5. Evaluates programs using financial feasibility studies and market research, including planning and evaluating annual solicitation programs and making recommendations for improvements.
+6. Collaborates with colleagues and centers within the I School and in other campus units to advance coordinated strategies for donors and prospects who are interested in multiple campus activities.
+7. May attend functions, meetings and serve on internal/external committees as a representative of the campus.
+8. Assists in the training and support of key volunteers who assist in advancement efforts.
+This may include members of the Advisory board and alumni.*Advanced knowledge of all aspects of fundraising, donor relations and public relations. *Advanced knowledge of fundraising in higher education, preferably the UC Berkeley campus. *Advanced skill in making persuasive and compelling presentations of campus goals/objectives and securing gifts. *Understanding of current issues related to information technology and management, data science and cybersecurity. *Advanced written, oral and interpersonal communication skills, including political acumen to establish and maintain good working relationships throughout the organization and with outside constituencies. *Thorough analytical and critical thinking skills, including skill in creative and effective decision-making and problem identification/avoidance/resolution. *5-7 years’ experience in all aspects of modern fundraising, including knowledge of moves management, metrics, and campaign strategic planning principles. *Strong client service orientation. *Advanced skills to meet predetermined goals and objectives through effective program/project planning, organization, execution and evaluation. *Exceptional degree of self-motivation with demonstrated ability to work independently. *Ability to thrive in a complex and dynamic environment, managing conflicting priorities and coordinating multiple tasks. *Exceptional degree of self-motivation with demonstrated ability to work independently and successfully. *The ability to understand and talk about the teaching, learning and research being conducted at the School of Information *Ability to successfully complete a criminal background check.

 The University of California was chartered in 1868 and its flagship campus - envisioned as a "City of Learning" - was established at Berkeley, on San Francisco Bay.
 Today the world's premier public university and a wellspring of innovation, UC Berkeley occupies a 1,232 acre campus with a sylvan 178-acre central core.
 From this home its academic community makes key contributions to the economic and social well-being of the Bay Area, California, and the nation.